-set errorcolor fgcolor, bgcolor
+set errorcolor [bold,][italic,]fgcolor,bgcolor

 Use this color combination for the status bar when an error message is displayed.
-The default value is brightwhite, red.
-See [set functioncolor], page 15, for valid color names.
+The default value is bold, white, red.
+See [set keycolor], page 19, for valid color names.

 set fill number

 Set the target width for justifying and automatic hard-wrapping at this number of columns.
 If the value is 0 or less, wrapping will occur at the width of the screen minus number columns, allowing the wrap point to vary along with the width of the screen if the screen is resized.
 The default value is -8.